rakia drink

 3. Distillates obtained from berries.

-Pretty much any fruit with enough sugar content – needed for producing ethanol, can be used as a base product.
+Any fruit with enough sugar to produce ethanol can be used as a base product.

 Here are some of the most common fruits and rakia types in Bulgaria and the region:

-• Apricots, apples, figs, quinces, plums, peaches, and pears, apricots, berries, sour cherries, walnuts, bananas.
+• Apricots, apples, figs, quinces, plums, peaches, pears, apricots, berries, sour cherries, walnuts, bananas.

 • Krushova (pear)